naushatendulkar/Advanced_java_programs/README.md

 5. Write a Java program that swaps two elements ( first and third elements ) in a linked list ( using Collections.swap(l_list, 0, 2)) [output](https://github.com/naushatendulkar/Advanced_java_programs/blob/main/program1_ListInterface/p10.png)
+# 2a.
+String Operation
+2 a.
+Develop a java program for performing various string operations with different string handling functions directed as follows
+String Creation and Basic Operations, Length and Character Access, String Comparison, String Searching, Substring Operations , String Modification, Whitespace Handling, String Concatenation, String Splitting, StringBuilder Demo, String Formatting , Validate Email with contains( ) and startsWith() and endsWith()
+# 2b.
+2.b.
+Develop a Java program to make a Performance Test on StringBuffer and StringBuilder for appending the string ‘AIET’ for 10000 times both in the StringBuffer and StringBuilder.
+Justify your answer which one is better.
+# 3a.
+String operation progams
+3a.
+Develop a java program for performing various string operations with different string handling functions directed as follows:
+String Creation and Basic Operations, Length and Character Access, String Comparison, String Searching, Substring Operations , String Modification, Whitespace Handling, String Concatenation, String Splitting, StringBuilder Demo, String Formatting , Validate Email with contains( ) and startsWith() and endsWith()
+# 3b.String Exercise progams
+1. Write a Java Program for Checking if a given string is null or contains only whitespace using user defined function isNullOrEmpty().
+2. Write a Java Program for Counting how many times a substring appears in a main string using user defined function countOccurrences()
+3. Write a Java Program for Reversing the characters in a string using user defined function reverseString().
+4. Write a Java Program for Checking if a string reads the same backward as forward (ignoring case and punctuation) using user defined function isPalindrome():
+5. Write a Java Program for Eliminating all whitespace characters from a string using user defined function removeWhitespace()
+# 3c.String Exercise progams
+6. Write a Java Program for Capitalizing the first letter of each word. using user defined function capitalizeWords()
+7. Write a Java Program for Shortening a string to a specified length and adds an ellipsis using user defined function truncate()
+8. Write a Java Program for Verifying if a string contains only numeric characters using user defined function isNumeric()
+9. Write a Java Program for Creating a random string of a specified length using user defined function generateRandomString()
+10. Write a Java Program for Counting the number of words in a string using user defined function countWords()
+# 4a.Swing
+ Basic hello program of Swing displaying the message Hello!
+VI C , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel